Polar-vision/PBA-V3/README.md

 - **Feature Tracks (`Feature.txt`)**
   Each line represents a feature track, including the number of views, the corresponding image indices, and the (u, v) coordinates in each image.

 ---

 ## 📊 Data Visualization

-To better understand the behavior of different BA methods, we provide **visual comparison of geometry and camera poses**.
+To better understand the behavior and performance of different bundle adjustment methods, we provide **qualitative visual comparisons of 3D point clouds and camera poses**.

 ---